ryterdal/guide_reproducible_research/chapters/02_primary_practices.md

   presentation-quality diagrams.
 It's more time-consuming than sketching but can be less time-consuming than vector graphics software.
 GitHub and other Git hosts often have built-in support for Mermaid.
-The drawbacks are that you have to learn a new language, and you have less control over how the diagram is drawn and laid out.
+The drawbacks are that you have to (learn and) use yet another language, and you have less control over how the diagram is drawn and laid out.

 [Lucidchart]: https://www.lucidchart.com/
 [Inkscape]: https://inkscape.org/